lauragoon/wordle-solver/README.md

 # Wordle Solver
 Script that can *theoretically* solve a game of Wordle.
 Uses statistical letter frequency and previous rows' colored tiles to grab words from english-words-py library.

+A zip folder containing the geckodriver dependency & executable script can be found under Releases.

 ## Running the script
 When the script is run, a Firefox browser session is launched and pointed towards https://www.powerlanguage.co.uk/wordle/.